NicholasPiano/transactino/wotan/apps/transactino/templates/index.html.md

 ### subscription create

-`subscription create` creates a subscription on the user account.
-This requires a challenge to be solved.
+`subscription create` creates a `Subscription` on the user account.
+This requires a `Challenge` to be solved.

 Parameter | Description
 --------- | -----------